9 Tools to Monitor Linux Disk Partitions and Usage in Linux

 sfdisk – Check Linux Disk Partition Table

-For more usage, go through sfdisk man pages.
+For more usage, go through the sfdisk man pages.

 3. cfdisk (curses fdisk) Command

-cfdisk is simple program used for printing and managing disk partitions.
-It offers basic partitioning functionality with a user-friendly interface.
-It operates similar to the more powerful commands: fdisk and sfdisk allowing users to view, add, delete, and modify hard-disk partitions.
+cfdisk is a simple program used for printing and managing disk partitions by providing basic partitioning functionality through a user-friendly interface that operates similarly to more powerful commands like fdisk and sfdisk, enabling users to view, add, delete, and modify hard disk partitions.

 Use the right and left arrow keys to move the highlighter over the menu tabs.